SathijaDissanayake/SathijaDissanayake/README.md

-# 💫 About Me:
+# 💫 I am Sathija Dissanayake
- I’m an enthusiastic computer science student with a strong background in programming, software engineering,<br> and problem-solving.
+An enthusiastic computer science student with a strong background in programming, software engineering,<br> and problem-solving.
 Passionate about challenging tasks, developing technical skills, and innovative solutions.<br> Excited to contribute to important projects and advance professionally in the industry.
 Demonstrating<br> dedication to quality, teamwork, and continuous growth, backed by academic and practical experience.

 ## 🌐 Socials: